ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 as the client CID and `1111CCCC` as the target CID.
 In order to use forwarded mode, the proxy assigns VCIDs to use on the client-to-proxy link to represent the client-to-target connection.
-In this case, the VCIDs could be `AAAABBBB` for the client's VCID and `BBBBAAAA` for the proxy's VCID that it uses to forward to the target.
+In this case, the VCIDs could be `CCCC2222` for the client's VCID and `2222CCCC` for the proxy's VCID that it uses to forward to the target.

 ~~~ aasvg